material-components/material-components-ios/components/TextFields/docs/color-theming.md

 id<MDCColorScheming> colorScheme = [[MDCSemanticColorScheme alloc] init];

 // Step 3: Apply the color scheme to your component

-// Each text field style has a different themer API.
-Please look at the APIs
-// in the extension for more details.
+// Applying to a text field
+[MDCTextFieldColorThemer applySemanticColorScheme:colorScheme toTextInput:textField];

+// Applying to an input controller [MDCTextFieldColorThemer applySemanticColorScheme:colorScheme
+                            toTextInputController:inputController];

+// Applying to a specific class type of inputController [MDCTextFieldColorThemer applySemanticColorScheme:colorScheme
+                 toAllTextInputControllersOfClass:[MDCTextInputControllerUnderline class]];
 ```
 <!--</div>-->